Primate: Mating systems

 The mating systems of primates vary between monogamy, polyandry, polygyny and polygynandry.
 In monogamous species, adult males and females form long-lasting pair bonds.
 Compared to other systems, there is little competition for mating rights and males and females tend to be similar in size.
 Polyandry, which involves groups consisting of single females mating with multiple males, may arise as a secondary mating system in monogamous species.
-In the brown-mantled tamarin, a female may breeding with one or two males.
+In the brown-mantled tamarin, a female may breed with one or two males.
 Polyandry may have developed due to the high frequency of twin births, which require more help in raising.

 Polygynous species include gorillas, Hanuman langurs, geladas, hamadryas baboons, proboscis monkeys, and golden snub-nosed monkeys, where one male mates with multiple females within a harem or one-male unit.
 Sexual dimorphism tends to be higher in these species and males may also develop prominent secondary sex characteristics.
 In the patriarchal hamadryas baboon, the males aggressively herd females into their groups and violently discipline those that wander.
 By contrast, in gelada society, which is based on female kinship, a male is dependent on the support of the females in his unit and cannot impose on them.
 Polygynous males must defend their harems from rivals, who may try to take over.

 In some species, such as ring-tailed lemurs, sifakas, macaques, most baboons, mangabeys, squirrel monkeys, woolly monkeys, spider monkeys, woolly spider monkeys, chimpanzees and bonobos, both males and females mate with multiple partners.
 Polygynandry occurs in multimale-multifemale groups, and since females mate many times before conception, males have large testicles for sperm competition.
 Males may exist in a dominance hierarchy and those at the top will try to monopolize access to the females.
 Consortships may occur in some species but these are short-term.
 In solitary-living species, males and females mate with partners whose home ranges they overlap with.
 This is known as a 'dispersed' mating system.

 Genetic evidence indicates that humans were predominantly polygynous for most of their existence as a species, but that this began to shift during the Neolithic, when monogamy started becoming widespread concomitantly with the transition from nomadic to sedentary societies.
 Most modern human societies consist of monogamous marriages, but allow for polygyny, particularly for those of a high status.